FrancesCoronel/personal-website-v3/_posts/2015-01-05-interview-hack-reactor.md

     great group where you could see from the 1st day, the relationships were starting to get made.
 There were a lot of musicians and chess players, so we had these really crazy chess matches.
 People had a really good time.
-I’d say you could notice it immediately.
+I'd say you could notice it immediately.

 ------------------------------------------------------------------------